carpentries-lab/metagenomics-workshop/setup.md

 ## In a The Carpentries Workshop
 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
-With the exception of a spreadsheet program, all of the command line software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
+With the exception of a spreadsheet program and an internet browser, all of the command line software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
 This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.